1inch/farming/README.md

 ## About

 1inch farming contract offers protocols to give rewards to users holding specific tokens.
-The repository offers two ways to get rewards
+The repository offers two ways to get incentivisation rewards to holders:

-- A user can hold `ERC20Farmable` token on its account without staking or depositing it to any contract.
-User should join a farm and hold tokens on its account to get rewards.
+- Token smart contract could be derived from `ERC20Pods` and allow farming in multiple farms without necessarity staking token to any pool.
+User should add farm as a pod ([see `ERC20Pods` concept](https://github.com/1inch/erc20-pods)) and keep tokens on its address to be eligible for rewards.
 - A user can stake/deposit specific tokens to `FarmingPool` smart contract.
 It is less convenient way and is only used for backward compatibility for those smart contracts that have been deployed and there are no way to change it.

 ## Math